BUAksakal/engine-fault-pattern-mining/README.md

 - **Interpretable** — engineers can read and validate them directly
 - **Actionable** — each rule points to a specific sensor combination to investigate
-- **Scalable** — same approach applies to OBD-II logs, CAN bus data, or production line telemetry
+- **A diagnostic for the data itself** — weak rules and weak classifier performance are a signal about data quality, not just model quality, which matters as much in a regulated / safety-relevant context as a strong result would

-This aligns with **Industry 4.0 predictive maintenance** pipelines used in modern automotive manufacturing.
+This aligns with **Industry 4.0 predictive maintenance** pipelines used in modern automotive manufacturing, where knowing *when a dataset doesn't support a claim* is as important as extracting the claim when it does.

 ---